โ“‚๏ธPolitical Geography

 • Forced onto existing cultural landscapes without regard for ethnic, linguistic, or religious divisions already present

-• Colonial legacy is the key concept—European powers drew African and Middle Eastern borders based on their own interests, not local realities
+• Colonial legacy is the key concept.
+European powers drew African and Middle Eastern borders based on their own strategic and economic interests, not local realities.
+The Berlin Conference of 1884-1885 divided Africa among European powers with little to no input from African peoples.

-• Generates persistent conflict when groups are artificially divided or combined—this explains many post-colonial civil wars and separatist movements
+• Generates persistent conflict when groups are artificially divided or combined.
+This explains many post-colonial civil wars and separatist movements, from Nigeria's Biafra conflict to ongoing tensions in Iraq, where Sunni, Shia, and Kurdish populations were grouped into a single state by post-WWI British and French mapmaking.

-Compare: Antecedent vs. Subsequent vs. Superimposed boundaries—all three describe timing, but the political outcomes differ dramatically.
-Antecedent boundaries are neutral (no one was there yet), subsequent boundaries reflect local input, and superimposed boundaries ignore it.
+Compare: Antecedent vs. Subsequent vs. Superimposed boundaries all describe timing, but the political outcomes differ dramatically.
+Antecedent boundaries are relatively neutral (no one was there yet), subsequent boundaries reflect local input, and superimposed boundaries ignore it.
 If an FRQ asks about colonialism's geographic legacy, superimposed boundaries are your go-to example.

 Boundaries That No Longer Function Politically